bpaludo/hikvision-alertstream-ha/README.md

 - 🔔 **Doorbell detection** — trigger automations when the button is pressed, combined with the [pergolafabio/Hikvision-Addons](https://github.com/pergolafabio/Hikvision-Addons) addon on an indoor station (KH series) for reliable ring detection
-- 🔓 **Remote door control** — open, close or lock the door from Home Assistant via REST commands directly on the device ISAPI HTTP endpoint.
-This works independently of this bridge — the pergolafabio addon can open doors via SDK for supported devices (KV/KD series), but since the K1T344 is not supported by that addon, the direct ISAPI REST approach is the way to go.
-See the Home Assistant integration section below for the full configuration.
+- 🔓 **Remote door control** — the README includes optional Home Assistant `rest_command` examples for door control via ISAPI HTTP endpoint.
+This is not performed by the bridge container itself — it works independently of this bridge.
+The pergolafabio addon can open doors via SDK for supported devices (KV/KD series), but since the K1T344 is not supported by that addon, the direct ISAPI REST approach is the way to go.
-- 📋 **Device monitoring** — firmware version, serial number and MAC address as Home Assistant sensors
+- 📋 **Device monitoring** — the README includes optional Home Assistant REST sensor examples for firmware version, serial number and MAC address.
+This data is not collected by the bridge container itself.
 - 🔁 **Reliable reconnection** — automatically reconnects if the stream drops, with no manual intervention needed